isaacyong176-y2k/Engineering-and-Programming-Portfolio/README.md

 Hello!
-This is my engineering portfolio for all my past engineering projects!
+This is my engineering portfolio for all my relevant engineering and programming projects!